 - If your facilities do not enable you to DIY

-- If you do not have time to make sufficient food products to realistically build up a sufficient supply
+- If you do not have time to make sufficient food products to really build up a sufficient supply

 - You do not have access to suitable food for processing.